 Assessment is defined as the methodology utilized by educators in the evaluation of student performance within the offered curriculum.
-It incorporates both qualitative and quantitative inventories and observations.
-Our teachers use a variety of formative, diagnostic, and formal assessments along with less formal subjective assessments of student performance, based on educator experience and Bellevue-Santa Fe philosophies and guidelines (see examples below).
+BSFCS incorporates both qualitative and quantitative inventories and observations.
+Our teachers use a variety of formative, diagnostic, and formal assessments along with less formal subjective assessments, based on educator experience and Bellevue-Santa Fe philosophies and guidelines (see examples below) for academic and behavioral performance.
 The tools we use for evaluating student learning and academic progress are woven throughout daily teaching and help form the foundation of differentiated instruction.
 Data derived from the assessment of individual learners drives our educational program.
 The focus on continual assessment practices shapes the academic program for all our students.

 The following represents some examples of assessment protocols used: